tinganho/balanced-storage/README.md

     }
 }
 ```
 Whenever you toogle on something you must toogle it off.
 Otherwise the compiler won't compile.
-A toogle is spreading upwards also if you there is no off statement:
+A toogle is spreading upwards, if there is no local off statement matching one on statement:

 The above code won't compile, since there is no `off` declaration.
 Just adding this line will let the compiler compile:
 ```typescript